MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-hr-data.md

 |**LastWorkingDate**|Specifies the last day of work for the terminated employee.
 You must use the following date format: `yyyy-mm-ddThh:mm:ss.nnnnnn+|-hh:mm`, which is the [ISO 8601 date and time format](https://www.iso.org/iso-8601-date-and-time-format.html).|
 |||

 After you create the CSV file with the required HR data, store in on a local computer or network location that can be specified when you run the script in Step 4.
-You should also implement an update strategy so that the CSV file always contains the most current information.
-See [Schedule the script to run automatically](#schedule-the-script-to-run-automatically).
+You should also implement an update strategy so that the CSV file always contains the most current information so that whatever you run the script, the most current employee termination data will be uploaded to the Microsoft cloud.

 ## Step 3: Create the HR connector